mihafil/academic/_pages/pet.md

 Charge transfer-mediated ISC
 ======
 Photoinduced electron transfer (PET) in the excited state is a common phenomenon, observed for dye molecules containing electron-donor and acceptor groups.
-Electronic structure of such molecules provides a possibility that after light absorption the electron is transferred from the donor unit to the acceptor, which creates a highly dipolar excited state - charge-transfer (CT) state.
+Electronic structure of such molecules provides a possibility that after light absorption the electron is transferred from the donor unit to the acceptor, which creates highly dipolar excited states - charge-transfer (CT) states.

 <table width="600" border="0" cellpadding="5">
 <tr>